-A report presented a range of assessments for 37 adolescents who were seeking treatment for stuttering, ages 12-17 years and mean age 14.2 years.
-They were given a computerised, self-administered version of the Diagnostic Interview Schedule for Children.
-Fourteen of them (38%) met diagnostic criteria for at least one DSM-IV mental health disorder, which is around twice the anticipated rate for adolescents, placing it in the 17-21% range.240,241,242 Ten of these 14 diagnoses were a mental health disorder involving anxiety: social anxiety disorder, agoraphobia, obsessive-compulsive disorder, separation anxiety disorder, and specific phobia.
+A report135 presented a range of assessments for 37 adolescents who were seeking treatment for stuttering, ages 12-17 years and mean age 14.2 years.
+They were given a computerised, self-administered version of the Diagnostic Interview Schedule for Children.136 Fourteen of them (38%) met diagnostic criteria for at least one DSM-IV137 mental health disorder,[†] which is around twice the anticipated rate for adolescents, placing it in the 17-21% range.^{138,139,140} Ten of these 14 diagnoses were a mental health disorder involving anxiety: social anxiety disorder, agoraphobia, obsessive-compulsive disorder, separation anxiety disorder, and specific phobia.

-For three psychological test scores, the stuttering participant scores were in the normal range: Revised Children's Manifest Anxiety Scale, Child Behavior Checklist, and the Children's Depression Inventory.
-However, there was a consistent trend for the older adolescents (15-17 years) to have more severe scores than the younger adolescents (12-14 years).
+For three psychological test scores, the stuttering participant scores were in the typical range: Revised Children's Manifest Anxiety Scale, 119 Child Behavior Checklist, 11 and the Children's Depression Inventory.
+141 However, there was a consistent trend for the older adolescents (15-17 years) to have more severe scores than the younger adolescents (12-14 years).
+A report described 65 adolescents who stuttered, ages 14-18 years, and who presented to a child and adolescent psychiatry clinic.
+142 There were significant correlations between stuttering severity, depression, and social anxiety.
+For scores on the Beck Depression Inventory, 143 20% of participants showed moderate depression, and

-&lt;sup>+ The DSM-IV is the previous edition of the DSM-5, which was mentioned previously.
+[†] The DSM-IV is the previous edition of the DSM-5, which was mentioned earlier.